Reference Knowledgeable Network for Machine Reading Comprehension: RekNet

-For classifier, a softmax layer is used to calculate scores for candidate answers.
-Furthermore, we use standard Cross Entropy Loss as the loss function, which is the same as the mainstream works for MRC tasks.
+$\bullet$ \textbf{Classifier}\\ For classifier, \textit{RekNet} employs a linear softmax layer to calculate score for each candidate answer.
+Furthermore, we use standard Cross Entropy Loss as the loss function, which is the same as the mainstream works in MRC field.